nckenn/keycloak-docker-compose-mariadb/README.md

 # Keycloak Docker setup with MariaDB

-A Keycloak setup from development to production.
+A Keycloak setup for development and production.

 ## Guide